-What have been some of your more serious injuries as a professional triathlete?
+What have been some of your most serious sports injuries as a professional triathlete?

 Most of my broken bones are from accidents on the bike.
 And then of course you get lacerations, bumps, bruises – but those happen and then heal pretty quickly.
 Skin comes back eventually.
 I’ve also had a few surgeries.

-What’s the first thing you do after getting injured, whether it’s from an accident or something more gradual?
+What’s the first thing you do after getting injured?

 There’s a lot of mental torment that happens when you’re not sure what’s going wrong.
 You have this preconceived notion of who you are as an athlete and what you’re capable of, and suddenly that’s interrupted because of an ailment.
 So you wonder, “Is it the ailment or is it me?
 Have I lost my touch, or is something out of place?”
 That makes it super challenging.